speckleworks/SpeckleRevitReboot/readme.md

 These instructions might be incomplete.
 By all means, do submit a PR if something is wrong.

 **Step 1:** Clone this repository, with its submodules.
-The solution file you're looking for is *SpeckleRevitWithElements*.
+The solution file you're looking for is *SpeckleRevit*.

 **Step 2:** Fix broken project references.
 Most likely, you will need to initialise the sumbodules in `SpeckleElements` separately.